-All courses must be completed with a grade of at least B- (70) to be credited to the required courses of a Th.M. program.
-Further, a student in Option I must obtain an overall average of at least B+ (77) on all courses required in the Th.M. program, with no grade below B- (70) in any course, in order to proceed to the thesis stage.
+All courses must be completed with a grade of at least B- (70) to be credited to the required courses of an M.A. program.
+Further, the student must obtain an overall average of at least B+ (77) on all courses required in the M.A. program, with no grade below B- (70) in any course, in order to proceed to the thesis stage.
 If a student receives a failing grade (FZ or less than 70) in any course, the student's college and department will review the student's performance in the program and make recommendations to the ADC.
 The recommendation will normally be that the student's candidacy be terminated.
 If there are extenuating circumstances or other legitimate considerations, however, the college or department may recommend that the student be allowed to continue under certain specified conditions.
-(The conditions should include an indication of whether and how the failing grade will factor into the decision to allow the student to proceed to the comprehensive stage of the program.)
+(The conditions should include an indication of whether and how the failing grade will factor into the decision to allow the student to proceed to the thesis stage of the program.)
 The ADC will make a final determination about the student's status in the program.
 If the student is allowed to continue, he or she must repeat the relevant course or replace it with another course, and obtain a satisfactory grade.
 The failing grade will continue to appear on the student's record.

-8 The thesis (Th.M.
-Option I)
+8 The thesis.

-Following the satisfactory completion of required coursework and language study, Th.M. students in Option I research and write a thesis.
+Following the satisfactory completion of required coursework and language study, M.A students research and write a thesis.
 Students are advised to meet with the AD Director at their college of registration to ensure that they have completed all requirements and to consult about the thesis stage of the program.